prachijpatel/Task-manager/README.md

 # Task Manager

-### This is a simple task manager which adds deletes updates tasks made using React and JSON server.
+### This is a simple task manager which adds, deletes, updates tasks that's made using React and JSON server.

 <br/>